marczz/kickstart-modular.nvim/README.md

 # kickstart-modular.nvim

+This repository is my personal fork of [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) if you landed here you should head up to the master repository, I am not a neovim, nor a lua expert; my main development environment is emacs, so there is nothing of interest here.

 ## Introduction

 *This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*